V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndenge : newborn

-– ndengo : edge / lubricity / what is silky or soft / sweetness, encouragement, gift
+– ndengo : edge / lustfulness, lechery / that which is silky or soft / softness, encouragement, gift

 – ndengula : slander